-Lynchburg College distinguishes itself as an institution that nurtures the development of professionals while contributing to the development of the organizations and community of Central Virginia.
+University of Lynchburg distinguishes itself as an institution that nurtures the development of professionals while contributing to the development of the organizations and community of Central Virginia.

-The graduate programs in Counselor Education at Lynchburg College contribute to this posture of professional development and service by training school and clinical mental health counselors utilizing a scholar-practitioner model comprised of both classroom and experiential pedagogy.
+The graduate programs in Counselor Education at University of Lynchburg contribute to this posture of professional development and service by training school and clinical mental health counselors utilizing a scholar-practitioner model comprised of both classroom and experiential pedagogy.

 Counselor Education offers a program of studies that fosters personal growth and viable professional development to students from diverse backgrounds and trains them to practice competently and effectively in schools and human services agencies to meet the academic and emotional needs of children, adults, and families throughout Central Virginia.

 Upon successful completion of the Counselor Education Program, all students will:

 - Demonstrate an understanding of all aspects of professional functioning including history, roles, organizational structures, ethics, standards, and credentialing.